josh-W42/Taskshare-frontend/README.md

 ## Matrial-UI:
 - I'm learning how to use material-ui for this project.
-- I enjoy it so far, but using it effectively will prove to be challenge.
+- I'm enjoying it so far, but using it effectively will prove to be challenge.

 ## Markdown:
 - I also had an idea to use a lightweight markdown parser and compiler from [marked](https://marked.js.org/).